nj7/Daily-Coding-Problem/README.md

 + The Test Cases
 + The Necessary Reading

-* A Special Thanks to [DailyCodingProblem.com](https://www.dailycodingproblem.com/) for free problems.
+_A Special Thanks to [DailyCodingProblem.com](https://www.dailycodingproblem.com/) for free problems_